PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

   ``Task Refiner`` parses them to instantiate ``JediTaskSpec`` objects.
   Each ``JediTaskSpec`` object represents a task.
   The core code sets common attributes of ``JediTaskSpec`` while plugins set experiment/activity specific attributes.
-  One of the important attributes is ``splitRule`` concatenating two-latter codes to specify various characteristics and requirements of the task.
+  One of the crucial attributes is ``splitRule`` concatenating two-letter codes to specify various characteristics and requirements of the task.
-  ``JediTaskSpec`` objects are inserted to the database once they are successfully instantiated.
+  ``JediTaskSpec`` objects are inserted into the database once they are successfully instantiated.

 Contents Feeder
-  ``Contents Feeder`` retrieves the contents of input data, such as a list of data filenames, from the external data management service, and records them to the database for subsequent processing by other agents.
+  ``Contents Feeder`` retrieves the contents of input data, such as a list of data filenames, from the external data management service and records them to the database for subsequent processing by other agents.
 If the input data is not a collection of data files, e,g, a list of random seeds, ``Contents Feeder`` records a list of pseudo files in the database.

 Task Broker
   ``Task Broker`` decides final destinations of task output if tasks are specified to aggregate output but final destinations are undefined.
 It is skipped otherwise.
-The final destination is chosen for each site by taking into account its input data locality, free disk spaces and downtime of storage resources, transfer backlog over the network, and requirements on data processing.
+The final destination is chosen for each site by considering its input data locality, free disk spaces and downtime of storage resources, transfer backlog over the network, and requirements on data processing.

 Job Generator
   ``Job Generator`` is the busiest agent in JEDI.
-It chooses compute resources for each task, generates jobs, and submit them to the PanDA server.
+It chooses the compute resources for each task, generates jobs, and submits them to the PanDA server.
 The details are described in the next section.

 Post Processor
-  Once tasks process all input data they are passed to ``Post Processor`` to be finalized.
+  Once tasks process all input data, they are passed to ``Post Processor`` to be finalized.
-  The post-processing step includes various procedures like validation, cleanup, and duplication removal of output data, dispatch of email notifications to task owners, to trigger processing of child tasks, and so on.
+  The post-processing step includes various procedures like validation, cleanup, duplication removal of output data, dispatch of email notifications to task owners, trigger processing of child tasks, etc.

 Watch Dog
   ``Watch Dog`` periodically takes actions throughout the task lifetime.